mi3nts/biometricDashboard3/README.md

 1. Clone the repository, either by downloading the zip, or through HTTPS: `git clone https://github.com/mi3nts/biometricDashboard3.git`.
 2. From the root of the repository, run the following command: `pip install -r requirements.txt`.
 This will install all the necessary Python dependencies for the application to work
 ### Running the application
+UPDATE: for faster processing, application is split into 2 parts.
+One part includes EEG visualizations and the other includes respiratory and GSR metrics.

 1. Before you can run the Bokeh application, you must start streaming data from your devices through pylsl
-2. From the root of the repository, run the application using this command: `bokeh serve --show app`.
-This will open the bokeh application on your default web browser.
+2. From the root of the repository, run the EEG application using this command: `bokeh serve --show app/eeg/.` This will open the bokeh application on your default web browser.
+3. Similarly, in a separate command line instance.
+From the root of the repository, run the EEG application using this command: `bokeh serve --show app/ecg_gsr/. --port 5007`

 ## Modules